Skip to main content

 Cortisol is fundamentally a catabolic hormone; it breaks down tissues (like muscle and collagen) to mobilize resources for immediate survival.
 DHEA is its anabolic counterpart; it promotes tissue repair, immune function, and neurological health.
 In a youthful, resilient state, the balance favors anabolism, with robust DHEA levels effectively buffering the effects of transient cortisol spikes.

-Aging and systematically shift this balance.
+Aging and chronic stress systematically shift this balance.
 The production of DHEA declines steadily after the third decade of life, a process known as “adrenopause.”
 Chronic stress accelerates this decline while simultaneously demanding higher cortisol output.
 The resulting high Cortisol/DHEA-S ratio is a powerful biochemical signature of accelerated aging and diminished physiological resilience.

 It is strongly associated with a host of age-related conditions, including cognitive decline, sarcopenia (age-related muscle loss), osteoporosis, and cardiovascular disease.
 Clinically, this ratio serves as a quantifiable target for interventions aimed at restoring a more favorable anabolic balance, often through stress modulation techniques and, in some cases, carefully monitored DHEA supplementation.